jpa99/HRV/README.md

 # HRV
+Created by Joel Abraham and Will Ledig during HackRice Fall 2017.

 Web app featuring interactive heatmap of real-time, crowdsourced data on community needs and avaliable shelters with integrated NLP for needs magnitude analysis.